Roundshaw: Regeneration

-During the mid 1980s and throughout the 1990s, major repairs and renovations of the concrete system dwellings were carried out by contracted specialists commissioned by the London Borough of Sutton, as the 1960s construction and build deteriorated which resulted in the cause of concrete cancer.
+During the mid-1980s and throughout the 1990s, major repairs and renovations of the concrete system dwellings were carried out by contracted specialists commissioned by the London Borough of Sutton, as the 1960s construction and build deteriorated which resulted in the cause of concrete cancer.
 The layout of the estate included underground garages and balcony passageways in which anti-social behaviour was commonplace.

-It became apparent over time and combining the large spiraling costs generated by the ongoing housing repairs, the London Borough of Sutton began to formulate plans for a regeneration programme over a ten year period.
+It became apparent over time and combining the large spiraling costs generated by the ongoing housing repairs, the London Borough of Sutton began to formulate plans for a regeneration programme over a ten-year period.
 After consultations with the Roundshaw Residents Group, building contractors and social housing groups, the layout of the estate and problems were addressed.
 This led to refurbishment trials which began at Barnard Close and Shaw Way, both the only original 1960's concrete system blocks to be refurbished.
 This was carried out as a pilot scheme in the late 1980s and mid 1990s but this was not repeated throughout the rest of the estate, as it was not cost effective.

 Barnard Close is the only refurbished concrete system block still existing today.
 Shaw Way was subsequently demolished later at the final phase of the regeneration.

 In 1998, the decision was taken to start the process of a partial demolition regeneration programme over a ten-year period, resulting at a cost of £80m.
 1,000 mid to high-rise, street level concrete system flats and maisonnettes were demolished.

 Phase one began at Roe Way, which was at street level, the system block maisonettes were demolished manually.
 Instone Close, a high-rise block, was imploded by Gregory Demolition in November 2000, involving local dignatories.
 This followed a gradual phase by phase roll-out of demolition with the rest of the estate being replaced with a number of new build low-rise houses and brick-built flats.

 A further 674 brick built homes which were also part of the original estate and not of the concrete system, were retained and refurbished with pitched roofs.
 The regeneration programme was completed in 2010.

+Governance

+Roundshaw is part of the Carshalton and Wallington constituency for elections to the House of Commons of the United Kingdom.

+Roundshaw is part of the South Beddington and Roundshaw ward for elections to Sutton London Borough Council.